The ASUS P9X79 Pro is ASUS’ midrange board for the X79 platform. How well does it perform against its competition? Keep reading to find out!

 The CPU temperatures are actually quite nice compared to the overclock that we have achieved.
 Other applications might produce higher temperatures, which is important to keep in mind when looking at these numbers.
 Though if the system is not at full load for long periods of time, higher overclocks should not be a problem even with air coolers, like our Noctua NH-D14 CPU cooler.

-The was tested while running Wprime 1024 for a few minutes at stock settings.
+The power consumption was tested while running Wprime 1024 for a few minutes at stock settings.
 The results were recorded carefully with a Kill-A-Watt power consumption measuring tool at the wall.
 After the results were recorded, we waited for yet another few minutes minutes before taking Idle power consumption measurements.

 |Configuration||Power Consumption (Idle/Load)|